Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Search the Facebook Ads Library archive' and includes a curl example, making the purpose unambiguous.
-It distinguishes itself from sibling search tools by specifying the Facebook Ads Library.
+The description clearly states 'Search the Facebook Ads Library archive', using a specific verb and resource.
+It distinguishes from sibling tools like generic 'search' by specifying it's for the Facebook Ads Library.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.